Capital.com vs Octa 2026

 | Tier-4 Licenses | 2 | 1 |

-Octa has improved its pricing a lot and now competes with some of the lowest-cost MetaTrader brokers.
-Fees depend on the account type and the Octa entity you trade under, with European clients using the EU setup and international clients using South Africa or Mwali-based entities.
-Its EUR/USD average spread is listed at 0.5 pips for the EU entity and 0.9 pips for the foreign entities, but Octa does not give a date range for these figures, which makes them harder to compare directly.
-Octa also advertises no overnight carry costs and no slippage on 97.5% of orders, though some account restrictions may be a drawback for active traders.
-Octa is rated 4 stars and ranked #26 out of 36 brokers for Commissions and Fees.
+Octa has improved its pricing a lot and now competes more closely with low-cost MetaTrader brokers.
+It earns 4 stars and is ranked #27 out of 36 brokers.
+Octa’s fees can vary by entity and account type, with European clients using the EU setup and international clients trading through South Africa or Mwali.
+Its EUR/USD average spread is listed at 0.5 pips for the EU entity and 0.9 pips for foreign entities, but Octa does not provide a date range for those spread figures, which makes them harder to compare directly.

 | Feature |